tynia/gowork/README.md

 **Server.PortInfo** the port for service

 Those items mentioned above are the base need of a server application.
-And they are defined in config file: ```gowork/app/conf/config.json```.
+And they are defined in config file: ```gowork/conf/config.json```.

 ---
 # Sample Building:
-The sample code located in ```gowork/app/sample.go``` is an example of http server.
+The sample code located in ```gowork/sample.go``` is an example of http server.

 ```
-cd gowork/app
+cd gowork
 go build
 ```